uccser/cs-field-guide/text/en/curriculum-guides/apcsp/guide-creativity-introduction.md

 ###LO 1.2.3 Create a new computational artifact by combining or modifying existing artifacts.
 - EK 1.2.3A Creating computational artifacts can be done by combining and modifying existing artifacts or by creating new artifacts.
-- EK 1.2.3B Computation facilitates the creation and modi cation of computational artifacts with enhanced detail and precision.
+- EK 1.2.3B Computation facilitates the creation and modification of computational artifacts with enhanced detail and precision.
 - EK 1.2.3C Combining or modifying existing artifacts can show personal expression of ideas.

 ###LO 1.2.4 Collaborate in the creation of computational artifacts.